 "No one should lose their life or be injured on our roadways.
-Vision Zero is our commitment to eliminating these incidents and making transportation safe for users of all ages and abilities in {insert municipality}," said {insert municipality}.
+Vision Zero is our commitment to eliminating these incidents and making transportation safe for users of all ages and abilities in {insert municipality}," said {insert municipality spokesperson name/title}.